Frequently Asked Questions

 What Is A Fixed-Rate Mortgage?

 With this type of mortgage, your monthly payments for interest and principal never change.
-Property taxes and homeowners insurance may increase, but generally your monthly payments will be very stable.
+Property taxes and homeowners insurance may increase, but generally, your monthly payments will be very stable.
 Fixed-rate mortgages are available for 50 years, 40 years, 30 years, 20 years, 15 years and even 10 years.
 There are also ‘bi-weekly’ mortgages, which shorten the loan by calling for half the monthly payment every two weeks.
 Since there are 52 weeks in a year, you make 26 payments, or 13 months worth, every year.
 Learn more by contacting us today!

 How Do I Know Which Type Of Mortgage Is Best For Me?

 There isn’t a single, simple answer to this question.
 The right type of mortgage for you depends on many different factors: Your current financial standing, how long you intend to keep your house, and so forth.
 For example, a 15-year fixed-rate mortgage can save you many thousands of dollars in interest payments over the life of the loan, but your monthly payments will be higher.
-With an adjustable rate mortgage, you may get started with a lower monthly mortgage than a fixed-rate mortgage, but your payments could get higher when the interest rate changes.
+With an adjustable-rate mortgage, you may start with a lower monthly mortgage than a fixed-rate mortgage, but your payments could get higher when the interest rate changes.
 The best way to find the right answer is to contact Mid Valley Financial.

 How Much Will My Credit History Affect My Ability To Get A Mortgage?